Skip to content

 Rail link None

-Visa EU/Schengen, UK, US, Canada, Australia, NZ citizens: 180 days/year visa-free; Russians visa-free
+Visa — key nationalities EU/Schengen, UK, US, Canada, Australia, NZ: 180 days/year visa-free; Russians visa-free

 2026 visa measure Residence-permit holders (US/EU/GCC) visa-free 1 Jan–1 Jul 2026

-Main carriers FlyOne Armenia, Armenian Airlines, Shirak Avia; Wizz Air base; Lufthansa, Qatar, Air France, FlyDubai, LOT, Aeroflot
+Main carriers FlyOne Armenia, Armenian Airlines, Shirak Avia; Wizz Air base; Lufthansa, Qatar Airways, Air France, FlyDubai, LOT, Aeroflot

-Landmarks Zvartnots Cathedral (7th c., UNESCO), Republic Square, Cascade, Tsitsernakaberd, Matenadaran, Mt Ararat views
+Landmarks Zvartnots Cathedral (641–661 AD, UNESCO), Republic Square, the Cascade (Cafesjian collection), Tsitsernakaberd, Matenadaran, Mt Ararat views (across closed Turkish border)

 More deals you might like